adafruit/Adafruit_SleepyDog/README.md

-# Adafruit_Watchdog
+# Adafruit SleepyDog Arduino Library

-Arduino library to enable the watchdog timer for more reliable sketch execution.
+Arduino library to use the watchdog timer for system reset and low power sleep.